jeremyikwuje/monierate-website/src/blog/virtual-account-number-what-it-is-and-how-it-works-in-nigeria.md

 A Virtual Account Number, often written as VA, is a conceptualized version of a regular account number.
 VAs serve the same function as any account number and will work exactly like one.
 They serve as a substitute for a user’s actual account number, it also provides a layer of security for online transactions.

 Banks are mostly responsible for issuing virtual account numbers to their customers as part of their fraud prevention measures.
-In the US, virtual account numbers are typically linked to customers existing credit or debit card and can be accessed through the bank's online portal or mobile app.
+In the US, virtual account numbers are typically linked to customers existing credit or debit cards and can be accessed through the bank's online portal or mobile app.

 However, in Nigeria, virtual account numbers are commonly issued by payment apps to make it easy for their customers to receive payment or fund their wallets.
 They are generated directly on financial technology (fintech) applications/websites.
 Some of these apps may require you to provide your bank verification number (BVN).